googleapis/google-cloud-ruby/google-cloud-dlp/MIGRATING.md

 end
 ```

-Defaults for certain configurations can be set for all Dialogflow versions and
+Defaults for certain configurations can be set for all DLP versions and
 services globally:

 ```